proteneer/timemachine/README.md

 ## Running Tests

-Note: when running tests, it's important we set the fixed point to a sufficient level of precision via BUILD_TEST=ON.
+When running tests, it's important we set the fixed point to a sufficient level of precision via BUILD_TEST=ON.
 This is done with CMake flags using instructions below.
-When running actual simulations, it's important to set BUILD_TEST=OFF since it will cause overflows.
+Important: When running actual simulations, it's important to set BUILD_TEST=OFF else overflows will occur.

 ```
 pip install -r requirements.txt